tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 - NEW: UITable can now automatically keep its contents within the parent panel's bounds.
 - NEW: New event type: OnScroll(float delta).
 - FIX: FindInChildren was not named properly.
 It's now FindInParents.
-- FIX: Eliminated all warnings on Unity 3.5.
+- FIX: Eliminated most warnings on Unity 3.5.

 1.64:
 - NEW: Atlas inspector window now shows "Dimensions" and "Border" instead of "Outer" and "Inner" rects.